Cerebras’ wafer-size chip is 10,000 times faster than a GPU

-On a practical level, that means that AI neural networks that in the past took months to train, can now train in minutes on the Cerebras system.
+On a practical level, this means AI neural networks that previously took months to train can now train in minutes on the Cerebras system.

 Cerebras makes the world’s largest computer chip, the WSE.
-Normally, chip makers slice a wafer from a 12-inch diameter ingot of silicon to process in a chip factory.
+Chipmakers normally slice a wafer from a 12-inch diameter ingot of silicon to process in a chip factory.
 Once processed, the wafer is sliced into hundreds of separate chips that can be used in electronic hardware.

 But Cerebras, started by SeaMicro founder Andrew Feldman, takes that wafer and makes a single, massive chip out of it.
 Each piece of the chip, dubbed a core, is interconnected in a sophisticated way to other cores.
-The interconnections are designed to keep it all functioning at high speeds so the transistors all work together as one.
+The interconnections are designed to keep it all the cores functioning at high speeds so the transistors can work together as one.

 Cerebras’s CS-1 system uses the WSE wafer-size chip, which has 1.2 trillion transistors, the basic on-off electronic switches that are the building blocks of silicon chips.
 Intel’s first 4004 processor in 1971 had 2,300 transistors, and the Nvidia A100 80GB chip, announced yesterday, has 54 billion transistors.